Davincible/chromedp-undetected/README.md

 Could theoretically work on Mac OS with [xquartz](https://www.xquartz.org/) but I don't have a Mac to test with, so feel free to PR.

+A Docker container example is provided in `Dockerfile`.
+The most important things to note is to not use the headless chrome image as base, but to normally install chrome or chromium, and to install xvfb.
+Note that this image is neither secure nor optimized, and merely serves as an example.

 ```go
 package main